 Media coach Tracey Pepper is a master of reinvention.

-Over the past eight years, she’s helped best-selling rock stars retool their messages, aided newbie pop singers in crafting their stories, and overhauled the narratives of A-list television actors, high-powered technology and retail executives, top athletes, and members of the fashion industry.
+Over the past nine years, she’s helped best-selling rock stars retool their messages, aided newbie pop singers in crafting their stories, and overhauled the narratives of A-list television actors, high-powered technology and retail executives, top athletes, and members of the fashion and beauty industries.

 But Pepper’s first subject in the art of reinvention was herself.
 A former journalist who cut her teeth at The New York Observer, Entertainment Weekly, Harper’s Bazaar, Vanity Fair, and The New Yorker’s “Goings On About Town” section, and who edited features for seven years at venerable rock bible Spin as well as at Interview, Pepper moved back to her native Los Angeles just as the magazine market was taking a tumble.
 Jobs were scarce, but Pepper, a no-nonsense, fiery redhead with an outgoing demeanor, forged a new career path for herself.
 After reconnecting with her many contacts at record labels, she began penning bios for music artists.
 While conducting interviews, she realized her subjects were struggling to tell their stories in a way that media would find compelling.

 They needed a coach.
 And not just any coach: they needed her — a skilled journalist who could show them how to “crack the code” (as she put it) as to why media outlets chose to cover certain artists.

 Armed with the experience of working with some of the best writers and editors in the country — including Chuck Klosterman, Sia Michel, Peter Kaplan, Jim Windolf, Marc Spitz, and Andy Greenwald — she knew that her clients needed to deliver more than a monosyllabic murmur to get journalists interested.
 If they wanted to raise their media profile they needed a story.
 They had to be smart, interesting — and most importantly, authentic.